 Lake Pueblo is a great place to kayak near Colorado Springs.
 There are many reasons why Pueblo Lake is an ideal spot for kayaking, including calm water and plenty of shoreline to explore.

 Lake Pueblo is a man-made lake located about an hour south of Colorado Springs.
 Since the water never freezes, the lake is open year-round.
 However, remember to pack appropriately.
 It can get downright cold in the winter.

 The lake offers all sorts of activities so people can enjoy nature year-round.
 There is access to many trails for hiking, mountain biking, fishing, and kayaking.

-If you need to rent a kayak, there are kayak rentals on site.
+There are kayak rentals on-site if you need to rent a kayak.
 There is plenty to do at Lake Pueblo, camping, fishing, kayaking, etc.

 Depending on your perspective, the scenery surrounding the lake is beautiful, desert but beautiful.